Check out these wine regions off the beaten path that you should visit!

-Here at the Wine Gallery we like to get in before the Instagram crowd catches on.
+Here at Good Pair Days we like to get in before the Instagram crowd catches on.
 That way there doesn't have to be any excessive queuing or elbow fights with the selfie groups.
-That's why we've put together our new edition of our 5 lesser-known but awesome wine regions from around the world.
-So start planning your next trip...
+That's why we've put together our new edition of 5 lesser-known but awesome wine regions from around the world.
+So start dreaming about your next trip for when international borders open up...

 1. Great Southern, Western Australia